Boston Harbor Sunset

 Boston is one of the best — if not the best — East Coast city for those looking for a job.
 Its unemployment rates are decreasing each year, and businesses are flourishing.
 The city offers support for small businesses and startups.
 Whether you’re looking for a place to base your own business or just seeking well-paid employment, you can’t go wrong with the City on the Hill.

-If you’re a techie or you specialize in life sciences, this is the place to be as it’s teeming with industry giants, such as Google, Microsoft, Novartis, Merck, etc. There are also many startups with numerous job opportunities for specialists in these fields.
+If you’re a techie or you specialize in life sciences, this is the place to be, as it’s teeming with industry giants, such as Google, Microsoft, Novartis, Merck, etc. There are also many startups with numerous job opportunities for specialists in these fields.

 Apart from these two industries, others that are in bloom in Boston include: